scheibenkaes/aoc-2021/README.md

 # aoc

-A Clojure library designed to ... well, that part is up to you.
+An attempt to solve 2021s Advent of Code

 ## Usage

-FIXME
+Avoid the tests as there be spoilers! ;-)

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Benjamin Klüglein

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at